- Home

 Finally, after giving your personal and logon details, you will be asked to choose a name for the Stable you will manage.
 Just like with Usernames, the name of your stable can be changed at a later date, but it must be unique.
 Your Stable Nationality is where you can show national pride, by choosing the country that you want to represent.
 The flag of this country will be added to your stable, and every horse that is born in your stable will carry this flag.
 You will also be asked to provide details of the Continent that your stable is currently based in.
 This will determine the 'physical' location of your stable, and the time of the day that racing starts.
 Your Continent does not have to be the same as your Nationality - for example, it is quite fine to be an Australian stable racing in Europe.
 (See Continents)

-After you have lodged your registration, you can expect an email within 1-48 hours to let you know that your stable has been prepared for you!
+After you have lodged your registration, most players will get an automated email with a link to register your stable and start playing.
+If your email was incorrect, or if there are some other complications, then you can expect a reply email within 1-48 hours to let you know that your stable has been registered for you!
 It's your time to shine!!

 After being accepted into the world of Track King, your account will remain open as long as you login at least once every 50 days, or if you are currently a member of the Owners Club.
 After approximately 3-4 weeks of inactivity, you'll receive an automated Email reminding you that you'll need to return to your stable sometime in order to keep it active.
 After 50 days of inactivity your stable will be reset completely.
 Of course, you'll be able to return to Track King in the future, but you'll have to register again.